rizwanrockzz/lab/README.md

 # lab
-DS and CPP lab programs by rizwan.
+DS and CPP lab programs by #RIZWAN#.